homebodygym/homebodygym/pages/altcoins/how-to-buy-iota.md

 ---
 title: "How to Buy IOTA – A Beginner's Guide "
 layout: default
-permalink: "/altcoins/how-to-buy/iota/"
+permalink: "/altcoins/how-to-buy-iota/"
-seotitle: "How to Buy IOTA Quickly with Credit or Debit (2018)"
+seotitle: "3 Easy Steps to Buy IOTA Quickly in 2018"
 ---

 # How to Buy IOTA – A Beginner's Guide